cokelaer/colormap/doc/source/quickstart.rst

 colormap
 ============

-There are lots of colormap in matplotlib.
+There are lots of colormaps in matplotlib.
 This is great but some may be missing or it is not obvious to know what the colormap will look like.

 The :class:`colormap.colors.Colormap` class allows you:

 - To build easily new colormaps and visualise them
 - Visualise existing colormaps

 visualise colormaps
 -------------------------